-Roles & Responsibilities of Teacher Candidates 1
+Roles & Responsibilities of Teacher Candidates 3

 Code of Conduct

-Professional Development 2

-FAQs 3

-Orientation to Directed Teaching 8

-Orientation to the School

-Orientation to the Class

-Being Supervised as a Teacher Candidate 10

-Suggestions for Developing Rapport

-Suggested Topics for Conferencing with Your Mentor Teacher

-Being Evaluated as a Teacher Candidate 12

-Observation of the Teacher Candidate by the Mentor Teacher 14

-Observation of the Teacher Candidate by the University Supervisor 14

-Evaluation Forms and Rubrics 15

-Increasing the Teacher Candidate's Responsibility 15

-Professional Obligations to Discuss with Your Mentor Teacher 15

-Strike Policy for Teacher Candidates 15

-Reporting Child Abuse 16

-Dress Code 16

-Use of Electronic Devices Throughout the Day 16

-California Teaching Performance Expectations (TPEs) & edTPA 16

-Legal Aspects of Supervising a Non-Credentialed Teacher Candidate 17

-Curriculum 17

-Grades

-Parent/Guardian Conferences

-Assistance Plan 17

-Removal of a Candidate 17

-Appendices

-Appendix A: Sample Timeline for Multiple Subject Teacher Candidates

-Appendix B: Sample Timeline for Single Subject Teacher Candidates

-Appendix C: Directed Teaching Guidelines Cheat Sheet 23

-Appendix D: California Teaching Performance Expectations (TPEs)

-Appendix E: Overview of edTPA

-Appendix F: Directed Teaching Assessment

-Appendix G: Co-Teaching Models 32

-Charter College of Education Conceptual Framework (Vision, Mission & Core Values) 35
+Professional Development 4

+FAQs 5

+What do I do once I get my placement?
+5

+When should I start my assignment?
+5

+What is the attendance policy?
+6

+Whom do I notify if I need to miss a day of Directed Teaching, and what are my responsibilities for a missed day?

+If my Mentor Teacher is absent, must I go to school?
+7

+Do I have to attend school site professional development meetings on/for?
+7

+What is my required daily teaching schedule?
+7

+Must I lesson plan every day?
+8

+Who evaluates me?
+8

+What if I am concerned with my placement?
+9

+How should I dress?
+Is there a standard Cal State LA dress code?
+9

+How will I know if I did not pass Directed Teaching?
+9

+What do I do once I complete Directed Teaching?
+10

+Orientation to Directed Teaching 10

+Orientation to the School 10

+Orientation to the Class 11

+Being Supervised as a Teacher Candidate 12

+Suggestions for Developing Rapport 12

+Suggested Topics for Conferencing with your Mentor Teacher 13

+Being Evaluated as a Teacher Candidate 14

+Observation of the Teacher Candidate by the Mentor Teacher 16

+Observation of the Teacher Candidate by the University Supervisor

+Evaluation Forms and Rubrics

+Increasing the Teacher Candidate's Responsibility

+Professional Obligations to Discuss with Your Mentor Teacher

+Strike Policy for Teacher Candidates 17

+Reporting Child Abuse

+Dress Code 18

+Use of Electronic Devices Throughout the Day 18

+California Teaching Performance Expectations (TPEs) & edTPA 18

+Legal Aspects of Supervising a Non-Credentialed Teacher Candidate 19

+Curriculum 19

+Grades 19

+Parent/Guardian Conferences (Including IEP and SST meetings) 19

+Assistance Plan 19

+Removal of a Candidate 19

+Appendices 20

+Appendix A: Sample Timeline for Multiple Subject Teacher Candidates 21

+Appendix B: Sample Timeline for Single Subject Teacher Candidates 23

+Appendix C: Directed Teaching Guidelines Cheat Sheet 25

+Appendix D: California Teaching Performance Expectations (TPEs) 27

+Appendix E: Overview of edTPA 29

+Appendix F: Directed Teaching Assessment 32

+Appendix G: Co-Teaching Models 34